TheMasonACM/Downtown-Website/README.md

 # Downtown-Website

-This is the website being created for the City of Downtown Mason.
+Website created for the city of Downtown Mason.